 Design - manufacturers, dealers, and builders alike are reporting more mixing and matching of styles and materials.
 Various shades of brown, and some reds, are proving to be most popular, along with composite materials that reflect the style and location of the house with many looking almost exactly like wood.

 Lifestyle - buyers are looking for rail systems that don’t block the view as traditional balusters can.
 Cable rail, glass, and traditional balusters that are thinner and darker have become more popular.
 Demand for deck lighting continues to grow, with choices ranging from baluster and post lights to accent lights recessed into the deck boards.
 Water and fire features make your deck even more enjoyable.

 Maintenance - is affecting people’s decisions with aluminum or vinyl composite railings and spindles winning out over wood rails and spindles that can be hard to maintain.

 Cost - when it comes to rail systems it’s important to emphasize installed cost.

 According to the North American Deck and Railing Association (NADRA), the most notable railing provision from a design standpoint was a requirement that handrails be at least 36 inches above fixed deck seating, in order to prevent small children from standing on the seat and climbing over the rail - suggesting high-design railings are here to stay.

 Riverside Ironwork Canada Inc. manufactures interior and exterior railings with wrought iron, steel, stainless steel, aluminum, and glass to be attractive, sturdy, and affordable.
-If you are looking to invest in custom gates or railings in North Vancouver, call Riverside Ironwork Canada Inc. at 604-984-4000 today.
+If you are looking to invest in custom gates or railings in North Vancouver, contact Riverside Ironwork Canada Inc. today.